drmpjz/CalliopeLinuxSetup/README.md

 The Calliope mini micro controller has been sold in several (HW) revisons over the years.
 The versions differ in the firmware running on the controller as well how the filesystem is presented to the host operating system.
 You can find the version of your Calliope printed on the backside of the circuit board.
-Examples can be seen here (click for a larger version):
+Examples can be seen here [Click here for a larger version](images/Calli_rev.png):

 ![Revisions](images/Calli_rev_small.png)